sheilbronn/rtl2mqtt/README.md

 ...
 ```

-Features are heavily extended compared to the other *Rtl2MQTT* scripts from https://github.com/roflmao/rtl2mqtt and https://github.com/IT-Berater/rtl2mqtt (which inspired me a lot!
+Features are reimplemented and extended compared to the other *Rtl2MQTT* scripts from https://github.com/roflmao/rtl2mqtt and https://github.com/IT-Berater/rtl2mqtt (which inspired me a lot!
 Thanks!)

 Main areas of extended features are: